junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "And how did *you* know River is Melody?"
 Amy raises her question.

-Cas answers River, "I found your book in our motel, with Dean and my name in it."
+Cas answers River's question first, "I found your book in our motel, with Dean and my name in it."

 He pulls the book out of his pocket and passes it over to Amy.
 The cover looks exactly like River.

 "A book I haven't written yet.
 I see, common problem with time travel."
-River glances at it, making a face, "I don't like the cover."
+River glances at it, making a face.
+"I don't like the cover."

-The Doctor stares at Cas, "And you didn't think to mention it earlier?"
+The Doctor stares at Cas.
+"And you didn't think to mention it earlier?"

 Dean defends, "We didn't even know what that is."

-"All the more reasons."
-River says calmly.
+"All the more reasons," River says calmly.

 Amy opens the pages.
 "It has my name too," she tells them, "and Rory, and Doctor."

 "I was just wondering how did you know where to find me this time.
-I was *just* thinking about sending you a message."
-River says with a mild smile.
+I was *just* thinking about sending you a message," River says with a mild smile.
 "A kiss in time flux."

-The Doctor answers, "Total coincident this time, sorry, River.
+The Doctor answers sheepishly, "Total coincident this time, sorry, River.
 We were actually tracking Rory."

 Grayle runs up all his patience, raising his voice, "Okay I have enough of this nonsense.
 Guards!
 Get them out of here!"

-"I wouldn't suggest that."
-The Doctor warns with a low voice.
+"I wouldn't suggest that," the Doctor warns with a low voice.

 The two hefty guards they met at the gate burst into the room, each having a gun in their hands, pointing menacingly at them.

 Dean draws out his own gun, pointing at the taller one among the two.
 Cas steps closer to him, raising a palm in a defending gesture.
 The Doctor steps in front of River and Amy, pointing at the guards with his sonic screwdriver like a weapon.

-"Very West Side Story."
-Dean comments, "What now?
+"Very West Side Story," Dean comments.
+"What now?
 You're outnumbered."

 "Not if I let the Angels in."
 Grayle threatens with a vicious smile.